tinybit/ffmpeg_code_examples/README.md

 ### Example 1 - Remuxing
 **Source**: 01-remuxing.cpp \
 **Binary**: remux \
-**Function**: remuxes from any container with h264 encoded video to FLV container \
+**Function**: Remuxes from any container with h264 encoded video to FLV container \
-**Notes**: none \
+**Notes**: None \
-**Usage**: tool takes 2 input arguments
+**Usage**: Tool takes 2 input arguments
-1) path to video file. file should be encoded with h264 codec, in whatever container (mpeg ts, for example)
+1) Path to video file. file should be encoded with h264 codec, in whatever container (mpeg ts, for example)
-2) output filename. output file will be written to current directory you're in
+2) Output filename. output file will be written to current directory you're in
 ```bash
 ./remux test_x264.mp4 test.flv
 ```